 Around seven to 10 women held up banners outside the embassy in the morning after submitting a letter to the U.S. delegation demanding the release of their husbands and relatives.
 Daun Penh district security guards once again broke up the gathering, citing Covid-19 precautions, after some shoving between protesters and authorities.

-Prum Chantha, the wife of jailed CNRP activist Kak Komphea, brought her son’s grandmother in a wheelchair to the protest, and was seen telling the security guards to let them protest.
+Prum Chantha, the wife of jailed CNRP activist Kak Komphear, brought her son’s grandmother in a wheelchair to the protest, and was seen telling the security guards to let them protest.

 “We’re asking for just a moment.
 We are all the same Khmer.
 Don’t restrict my rights,” Chantha said.